You probably already know that using sunscreen regularly can slash your risk of skin cancer, reduce wrinkles and slow the effects of aging.

 - Apply liberally and reapply.

+Because of the jump in sunscreen use, the Food and Drug Administration (FDA) a few years ago decided to reevaluate the safety data on sunscreen ingredients.
 After an extended clinical study, the agency found that some commonly used sunscreen chemicals — avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate — can seep through your skin and into your bloodstream.
-The study found that even after a single application, the chemicals remain in your body for an extended period of time.
+The study found that even after a single application, the chemicals remain in your body for an extended period.

-However, the fact that those chemicals get into your blood doesn’t necessarily mean those ingredients are harmful, says David Fivenson, an immunologist and dermatologist in Ann Arbor, Michigan.
+But the fact that those chemicals get into your blood, doesn’t necessarily mean those ingredients are harmful, says David Fivenson, an immunologist and dermatologist in Ann Arbor, Michigan.

 Some laboratory-based studies indicate that chemical ingredients could interfere with the normal function of the body’s hormonal system, affect infant development or cause other health issues.